How Do You Kitesurf?

 N.B.
 This is a basic breakdown of the process.
 Other necessary considerations will become apparent when you are out with your instructor, such as the wind window, safety techniques, and rules of the road.

 Often considered to be the hardest part of learning to kitesurf, this is a process that combines a number of techniques.
-Don’t worry, in your lesson we break it down for you!
+Don’t worry.
+In your lesson we break it down for you!

 - Whilst you are getting up on the board, it is important to remember to redirect the kite to 12 o’clock, so that it doesn’t crash in the sea.
-We usually focus on board and kite techniques separately and then combine the two.
+We usually focus on board and kite techniques separately, and then combine the two.

-2 things.
+Two things.
 Broadly speaking, your kite controls your speed, and your board controls your direction.

 - Board – the board controls your riding direction.
 By pushing the back of the board further into the water, whilst rotating your upper body to face your desired direction of travel, you can ride further upwind.
 However, this increases the canopy pressure on the kite, which it doesn’t like.
-To compensate, the kite travels further out of wind where there is less power to pull you along.
-So it’s a balance.
-To ride further downwind simply do the opposite.
+To compensate, the kite travels further out of wind, where there is less power to pull you along.
+So, it’s a balance.
+To ride further downwind, simply do the opposite.

 Important!
 A combination of de-powering your kite and increasing displacement of the board can bring you to a prompt stop.

-- Board – increasing your back foot pressure will increase your resistance and slow you down.
+- Board: increasing your back foot pressure will increase your resistance and slow you down.
 This is a very effective technique if you need to come to an abrupt stop, and will work regardless of where the kite is.

 If you’ve been seduced by the exotic looking images, check out our range of kitesurfing holidays – an adventurous and relaxing way to learn. https://www.thekitesurfcentre.com/kitesurfing-holidays

-Kitesurfing is addictive fun that is, with good tuition, easy and safe to learn.
 Have a look at these blogs for more information on how to become a kitesurfer.